This NBC News Digest on October 21, 1983 is Jessica’s last broadcast before her death two days later.

 Throughout her career, Jessica constructed and maintained a wall that separated her professional persona from her complicated and troubled private life.
 Then one night, amid personal loss, an uncertain professional future, and increasing substance abuse, the wall crumbled and fell.

 On October 3, 1982, less than three weeks before she died, Jessica appeared dazed and semi-coherent in a live, 60-second “NBC News Digest.”
 Coming so close to the end of her life, that unfortunate performance has ultimately defined her career.
-But she went on the air again that night about an hour later without incident.
+As I wrote in my book Golden Girl, she went on the air again that night about an hour later without incident.
 And she reported to work every day after, until her final broadcast two days before her death on October 23 in a car accident in Bucks County, PA.

 Sadat’s Historic Visit To Israel – NBC News Special 11-20-77